 Métis women’s and 2SLGBTQQIA+ folks’ housing precarity is neither well-documented nor well understood.
 Our community-driven, distinctions- and gender-based research examines their housing needs while considering the many interwoven factors related to housing insecurity and the many gaps in research.

-In Closing the Gap, LFMO uncovers the housing gaps experienced by Métis women and 2SLGBTQQIA+ Métis, with a focus on the needs and experiences of lone-parent Métis families, 2SLGBTQQIA+ Métis, Métis with disabilities and alternate abilities, and Métis youth.
-The project includes a housing literature review that examines existing data and statistics focused on the housing and homelessness experiences of Métis women and 2SLGBTQQIA+ Métis.
+In Closing the Gap, we identified several housing gaps experienced by Métis women and 2SLGBTQQIA+ folks, including the needs and experiences of lone-parent Métis families, 2SLGBTQQIA+ Métis, Métis with disabilities and alternate abilities and Métis youth.
+To help close these gaps, our project includes a housing literature review, conversational interviews, document analysis and a survey.

 Métis women’s experiences with housing programs are also examined, including their access and barriers to emergency shelter and transitional housing supports, home-buying and home ownership programs, and home maintenance and repair resources.

 Closing the Gap also includes research on the unique circumstances, risks and vulnerabilities of Métis women, girls and 2SLGBTQQIA+ Métis, that expose them to housing precarity and homelessness, and thus to increased risk of violent victimization and MMIWG.